Francisco de Ulloa: Biography

-Díaz del Castillo maintains that Ulloa was able to return to port, and was stabbed to death by a soldier from his crew in 1540.
-However, in 1543, Cortés indicated that he believed Ulloa was alive as part of a legal investigation as to the whereabouts of the daughter of one of his former pilots, stating that "Ulloa had carried her off and could give the information better than he," casting further doubt on Ulloa's ultimate fate.
+Castellon made it safely back to New Spain but the outcome for Ulloa has been less clear.
+Based on a misreading of the historical accounts, many have assumed that he never returned.
+However, contemporary chronicler, Bernal Díaz del Castillo, stated that Ulloa returned to port but was killed by a crew member in 1540.
+In the 20th century, historian Henry Raup Wagner uncovered legal documents showing that Ulloa was alive in Spain in 1541.
+In 1543, Cortés indicated that he believed Ulloa was alive as part of a legal investigation as to the whereabouts of the daughter of one of his former pilots, stating that "Ulloa had carried her off and could give the information better than he."

-Although his discoveries showed that Baja California is a peninsula, legends and maps depicting California as an island persisted intermittently into the 18th century, indicating that Ulloa was unable to convince explorers or cartographers of his discovery.
+Although his discoveries showed that Baja California is a peninsula, legends and maps depicting California as an island persisted intermittently into the 18th century.